angular/angular/aio/content/guide/strict-mode.md

 Strict mode improves maintainability and helps you catch bugs ahead of time.
 Additionally, strict mode applications are easier to statically analyze and can help the `ng update` command refactor code more safely and precisely when you are updating to future versions of Angular.

-Specifically, strict mode does the following:
+Specifically, strict mode affects newly generated applications in the following way:

 * Enables [`strict` mode in TypeScript](https://www.typescriptlang.org/tsconfig#strict), as well as other strictness flags recommended by the TypeScript team.
 Specifically, `forceConsistentCasingInFileNames`, `noImplicitReturns`,  `noFallthroughCasesInSwitch`.
 * Turns on strict Angular compiler flags [`strictTemplates`](guide/angular-compiler-options#stricttemplates), [`strictInjectionParameters`](guide/angular-compiler-options#strictinjectionparameters) and [`strictInputAccessModifiers`](guide/template-typecheck#troubleshooting-template-errors).
-* [Bundle size budgets](guide/build#configuring-size-budgets) have been reduced by ~75%.
+* Reduces the [bundle size budgets](guide/build#configuring-size-budgets) for the `initial` and `anyComponentStyle` budget types by 75% compared to the previous defaults.

 You can apply these settings at the workspace and project level.